Skip advert

 Boot space, comfort & practicality

-The Seal's saloon body style means it can be restrictive when loading taller items in the boot, unlike the VW ID.7 with its enormous hatchback-style tailgate.
-The Seal has a useful front boot to store dirty charging cables, just like the Tesla Model 3.
+The Seal's 400-litre boot is smaller than its rivals, while its saloon body style means it can be restrictive when loading taller items in the boot.
+The useful 53-litre front boot is convenient for storing dirty charging cables, just like the Tesla Model 3.
 There’s enough space up front for a pair of six-foot adults to sit comfortably, with enough space left over for a pair of similarly sized grown-ups in the back – although their heads will be close to the roof.
 You get a pair of ISOFIX child seat points in the back and another on the front passenger seat.
 Read more about the BYD Seal's boot space, comfort and practicality…

 Reliability & safety